Here’s the reality: most marketing agencies go nowhere. Even fewer achieve scale.

 And then…bombs away!

-Here are a couple tips about cold emailing:
+Here are a couple of tips about cold emailing:

 Use an email list verifier service.
 This will ensure that you have minimal deliverability issues and the majority of your emails actually get sent.